geodes-sms/gentleman/docs/projection.md

 ### TableLayout

-The *TableLayout* adds control over two dimensions.
-It arranges its child elements on cells grouped in rows.
+The *TableLayout* arranges its child elements by cells grouped in rows.

 ## Field